vtex-apps/io-documentation/docs/en/Recipes/development/managing-application-logs.md

   ```
 To retrieve logs from a specific application, use the command  `vtex logs {account}.{serviceAppExample}`, replacing `account` with your account name and `serviceAppExample` with the specific application name.

-:information_source: *If you want to see log messages that you have previously retrieved, run `vtex logs --past`.
-You can run `vtex logs --help` to check out other log commands.*
+>ℹ️ If you want to see log messages that you have previously retrieved, run `vtex logs --past`.
+You can run `vtex logs --help` to check out other log commands.